djvill/APLS/doc/how-to-use/search/search.md

 [^patterns]: The term _patterns_ is used throughout this page because the search function is capable of matching exact words, affixes, individual sound segments, stress, part of speech, and much more!

-Because the <span class="apls-page">Search</span> page has many options that will be of interest to a variety of different researchers, this documentation page is more focused on giving users an understanding of the <span class="apls-page">Search</span> page capabilities through `TRY IT!` tutorials.
+Because the <span class="apls-page">Search</span> page has many options that will be of interest to a variety of different researchers, these documentation pages are more focused on giving users an understanding of the <span class="apls-page">Search</span> page capabilities through "Try it!" tutorials.
 If you would like to understand the data structure that the <span class="apls-page">Search</span> page relies on, read the [Layers and attributes]({{ '/doc/layers-and-attributes' | relative_url }}) and [Layer typology]({{ '/doc/layer-typology' | relative_url }}) documentation pages.

 If you are looking for information on the <span class="apls-page">Search results</span> page, go to the [Exporting data]({{ '/doc/export-data' | relative_url }}) documentation page.